|

 war in Arab countries and among Arab minorities in Europe regarding

-Israel and the Jews) and when i's Fox News (about the "cheese
+Israel and the Jews) and when it's Fox News (about the "cheese

 eating surrender monkeys "), see my page "French-bashing " (you can keep lecturing on racism only if Obama is elected...)